-Another opportunity for adjusting the way this research could have been performed would have been to curate a team of charities at the beginning of the research.
+One opportunity that may have drawn from this approach would have been to attempt to curate a team of charities at the beginning of the research.
 This may have drastically altered the methods used to engage in the initial ethnographic work as I would not have been able to get as ‘deep’ into Patchwork as I have done.
 This would’ve presented the opportunities to see more examples of Accountability Work in other organisations and within the context of Charity Partnerships (groups of charities bidding and working collectively), but the nature of investment required for ethnographic in this research was such that if I had tried to scale this to multiple partner organisations this would have been challenging.
 A consequence of this is that the thesis may have focused simply on understanding Accountability Work in multiple organisations and this would have meant sacrificing the prototyping and deployment of the tools documented in Chapter 5 and Chapter 6.
-This would have also meant sacrificing the insights into Vanguard Design and the nature of Accountable Objects which are documented in this thesis as it stands; meaning a large amount of current practice around charity work and designing in charities would have been omitted and this would make for a poor example of a Digital Civics thesis.
+This would have also meant sacrificing the insights into Vanguard Design and the nature of Accountable Objects which are documented in this thesis as it stands; meaning a large amount of current practice around charity work and designing in charities would have been omitted.

 The conclusion of this research presents several opportunities for future work to be performed in this area, either under the banner of Digital Civics or more broadly as a concern for HCI, CSCW, and system design.